 Diocletian's Palace is one of, if not the, most popular attractions in all of Split.
 These ruins are said to be some of the most valuable buildings from the Roman Era and are sure to enthrall you.
-The palace was built by the Roman emperor Diocletian in the 4th century AD and stands by south Salona, the capital of Dalmatia.
+The palace was built by the Roman emperor Diocletian in the 4thcentury, and stands by south Salona, the capital of Dalmatia.
 The imperial palace achieved UNESCO World Heritage Site status in 1979 and attracts thousands of visitors from around the world each year.

-After a long day exploring Diocletian's Palace, visitors can retreat to a hot bath and a glass of wine at the Radisson Blu Resort, Split.
+After a long day exploring Diocletian's Palace, retreat to a hot bath and a glass of wine at the Radisson Blu Resort, Split.
 The hotel is less than three kilometers away from this impressive feat of historical architecture.